saranya-ag/DGEobj/cran-comments.md

 ## Comments from Maintainer

+Resubmission Comments:

+* Fixed title-case and shortened Title field to 64char
+* Updated the package Description and added the DGE reference DOI.

+Initial Comments:

 * This is a new package to be added to CRAN
 * As many examples as possible were enabled, ones that require external (user) data are marked with \dontrun
 * Code Coverage is 93%